anandj123/gcptest/gmail-dataflow/README.md

         5. Registration expiration date time (EST)

 4. Copy the sheet id from the URL bar of the google sheet you just created.

     Example:

     For a sheet: https://docs.google.com/spreadsheets/d/1SBB_xf7KudS4l5vkoSH-udFlbOmt--4WNXTwCrhZ22g/edit#gid=0

     Sheet id: 1SBB_xf7KudS4l5vkoSH-udFlbOmt--4WNXTwCrhZ22g

-    5. Paste the sheet id
+5. In the App script update the SHEET_ID variable with the sheet id of your sheet.